· By Julia Boase

-Having a healthy gut and maintaining a diverse gut microbiota (basically a living city of trillions of microbes that hang out in your gut) is emerging as an important part of maintaining our overall health.
+Having a healthy gut and maintaining a diverse gut microbiota (basically a living city of trillions of microbes that hang out in your gut) is an important part of maintaining our overall health.

 Emerging research has linked a healthy and diverse gut microbiota with better heart and brain health, cancer prevention and the regulation of our mood.
 As 70% of our body’s immune system is present in the gut, some researchers are suggesting that gut health may have a role in preventing the development of allergies too.